2019: NBS to release 179 reports on economy - Vanguard News Nigeria

 The bureau will also be releasing monthly reports on FACC disbursements, Consumer Price Index and inflation reports as well as Price Watch on diesel, petrol and kerosene.

-Recalls that NBS released same number (179) of report on different sectors of the economy in 2018.
+NAN recalls that NBS released same number (179) of report on different sectors of the economy in 2018